ks-vandana/ks-vandana/README.md

 🌱 I’m currently learning coding for RISC-V processor, verification of digital systems and I am exploring many tools that help in automation of systems

-💞️ I’m looking to collaborate on RISC-V projects, Verification and Work on OPEN Lane.
+💞️ I’m looking to collaborate on RISC-V projects, Verification and OpenLane projects.

 📚 Learning all about VLSI